altmp/altv-types/docs/articles/understanding-events.md

 Events work in a very specific way and understanding their communication is very important.

-The server can talk to any client.
+The server can communicate with any client.
-Clients may only talk to WebViews and the server.
+Clients may only communicate with WebViews and the server.

-A client **CANNOT** talk to another client.
+A client **CANNOT** communicate with another client.

 | Function Name      | Description                                                                                      |
 | ------------------ | ------------------------------------------------------------------------------------------------ |